nibblesky/react-ifdo/README.md

 ##### 4. Shopping Cart Analysis

 Variable required for shopping cart page. 'u' must be entered as a shopping cart separator.
+You also need to set the member attribute value at the top.

 ###### ReactIFDO._NB_LO.push({PC : '', PN : 'Product Name', CT : '', AM : 'Amount', PR : 'Product Total Amount'});